probedock/probedock-grunt-jasmine/README.md

 };
 ```

-If you are using [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner),
-you must also add the Probe Dock grunt tasks around your test task.
+Then you also need to add the Probe Dock grunt tasks around your [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner) test task.

 For example, in your Gruntfile: